emanuelefavero/go-htmx/README.md

 ## How to run

-- CLone this repository and `cd` into it
+- Clone this repository and `cd` into it
 - Make sure you have [Go](https://go.dev/learn/) installed on your machine, then run:

 ```bash